 Documentation problems frequently arise when people try to manage their own cases.
 Incomplete financial disclosures, improper service of process, or incorrectly prepared court documents can delay proceedings and create additional complications.

-In Michigan, when a custody dispute is between a parent and a third person or agency, the parent is given the presumption of custody unless clear and convincing evidence establishes otherwise.
+In Michigan, when a custody dispute involves a parent and a third person or agency, the parent is presumed to have custody unless clear and convincing evidence establishes otherwise.
 Wayne County courts follow Michigan’s “best interest of the child” standard when making custody determinations.

 The court considers multiple factors when evaluating custody arrangements.
 These include the love, affection, and emotional ties between parents and children; each parent’s capacity to provide guidance, education, and necessities; the stability of each home environment; and the moral fitness of the parties involved.

-Physical custody determines where children primarily live, while legal custody involves decision-making authority for important matters like education, healthcare, and religious upbringing.
-Courts can award joint custody, sole custody, or various combinations depending on the family’s circumstances.
+Physical custody determines where children primarily live, while legal custody grants decision-making authority over important matters such as education, healthcare, and religious upbringing.
+Courts can award joint, sole, or various combinations of custody depending on the family’s circumstances.

 The FOC makes these recommendations based on interviews with both the parents and the children.
 They review all necessary documentation and explore any other relevant factors before making their recommendations to the courts.
-The overall goal of this is to ensure that any children involved are cared for properly.
+The overall goal is to ensure that any children involved are properly cared for.

 Parenting time schedules outline when children spend time with each parent.
-These arrangements can range from every other weekend to equal time-sharing, depending on factors like work schedules, geographic distance, children’s ages, and parental involvement history.
+These arrangements can range from every other weekend to equal time-sharing, depending on factors such as work schedules, geographic distance, children’s ages, and a history of parental involvement.

 Courts also consider any history of domestic violence, substance abuse, or child abuse when making custody decisions.
 These serious concerns can significantly impact custody and parenting time arrangements, sometimes requiring supervised visitation or other protective measures.